iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 1. Create a pinpoint Private DNS Zone for _each VNet_ and each _private endpoint_ for the same resource, but in a different Resource Group

-> The pinpoint DNS entry is a zone created for a single host only
+> <p>The pinpoint DNS entry is a zone created for a single host only.
+For example these look like resurce FQDNs, but actually can be separate DNS zones:<br/>myglobalstore.privatelink.blob.core.windows.net<br/>myglobalsql.privatelink.database.windows.net</p><p>And this is a general zone that may contain records for multiple resources: <br/>privatelink.blob.core.windows.net</p>

 2. Link pinpoint zones to their respective VNets and/or regions.